Westclox

-Westclox is an American brand of clocks and alarm clocks owned by Nyl Holdings.
+Westclox is an American brand of clocks and alarm clocks owned by NYL Holdings LLC.
 The company's historic plant is located in Peru, Illinois.
+The Westclox Manufacturing Plant Historic District was added to the National Register of Historic Places in LaSalle County, Illinois, in 2007.

 Early history as United Clock Company

 Charles Stahlberg and others from Waterbury, Connecticut, formed the "United Clock Company" in 1885, in Peru, Illinois, intending to manufacture clocks based on a technological innovation by Stahlberg.
 Stahlberg patented this innovation on September 22, 1885, (US patent #326,602) which involved the use of molded lead alloy movement plates with inset brass bushings as well as lead alloy gear assemblies.
-Shortly after receiving the 1885 patent, United Clock Company went bankrupt, and there are no known surviving examples of the patented clock.